Ted's Hiking World Bishop Lake

 A nifty stream crossing

 The trail runs southward alongside the eastern shore of Long Lake, at the base of a colorful talus slope.
 Amid the rocks are some wonderful columbines, which I have seen in just one other location.
-Over in Little Lakes Valley, the trail runs southward alongside the eastern shore of Long Lake, at the base of a colorful talus slope, and features these same flowers.
+Over in Little Lakes Valley, the trail also runs southward alongside the eastern shore of Long Lake, at the base of a colorful talus slope, and features these same flowers.
 Déjà vu.

 *